Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

 OPTIONS
-  -c, --config=config                                            Path to your Apollo config file -t, --tag=tag                                                  The published tag to check this service against --endpoint=endpoint                                            The url of your service
+  -c, --config=config                                            Path to your Apollo config file

+  -g, --graph=graph                                              The ID of the graph in Apollo to check your proposed
+                                                                 schema changes against.
+Overrides config file if set.

+  -v, --variant=variant                                          The variant to check the proposed schema against

+  --author=author                                                The author to associate with this proposed schema

+  --branch=branch                                                The branch name to associate with this check

+  --commitId=commitId                                            The SHA-1 hash of the commit to associate with this
+                                                                 check

+  --endpoint=endpoint                                            The URL for the CLI use to introspect your service

-  --header=header                                                Additional header to send to server for
+  --header=header                                                Additional header to send during introspection.
+May be
-                                                                 introspectionQuery.
-May be used multiple times to add multiple headers.
+                                                                 used multiple times to add multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

+  --ignoreFailures                                               Exit with status 0 when the check completes, even if
+                                                                 errors are found

   --json                                                         Output result in json, which can then be parsed by CLI
                                                                  tools such as jq.

-  --key=key                                                      The API key for the Apollo Engine service
+  --key=key                                                      The API key to use for authentication to Apollo

-  --localSchemaFile=localSchemaFile                              Path to your local GraphQL schema file (introspection
+  --localSchemaFile=localSchemaFile                              Path to one or more local GraphQL schema file(s), as
-                                                                 result or SDL)
+                                                                 introspection result or SDL.
+Supports comma-separated
+                                                                 list of paths (ex.
+                                                                 `--localSchemaFile=schema.graphql,extensions.graphql`)

   --markdown                                                     Output result in markdown.